-Net (Loss) Income Per Common Share
+Net Income Per Common Share

-The Company calculates net (loss) income per common share in accordance with ASC 260 "Earnings Per Share" ("ASC 260").
-Basic net loss (income) per common share was determined by dividing net loss applicable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-The Company's potentially dilutive shares include outstanding common stock options, restricted stock, restricted stock units, convertible preferred stock and common stock warrants.
+The Company calculates net loss per common share in accordance with ASC 260 "Earnings Per Share" ("ASC 260").
+Basic and diluted net loss per common share was determined by dividing net loss applicable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
+The Company's potentially dilutive shares, which include outstanding common stock options, restricted stock, restricted stock units, convertible preferred stock, and common stock warrants, have not been included in the computation of diluted net loss per share for all periods as the result would be anti-dilutive.